1coderookie/KobraGoNeoInsights/docs/hardware/powersupply.md

     It must be said at this point that you shouldn't open the PSU.
     However, *if* you have to do so, make sure to *not touch* any parts on the inside!
-    **There are capacitors built in which can give you severe eletrical shocks even if the machine isn't plugged in or switched on as they store electricity!**
+    **There are capacitors built in which can give you severe electrical shocks even if the machine isn't plugged in or switched on as they store electricity!**

 The following picture shows the PCB of the PSU - the fan isn't plugged in, the belonging connector is the white two-pin connector in the upper left edge area of the board.